What is this deliverable for?

 FAQ

-Up to about twenty members depending on configurations.
-For large teams, it is recommended to work in subgroups to maintain clarity of the compatibility matrix.
+Up to about twenty members depending on the configuration.
+For large teams, it is recommended to work in subgroups to maintain the readability of the compatibility matrix.

-Can the report include candidates (not yet in post)?
+Can the report include candidates (not yet in position)?

 Yes.
-It is possible to simulate the addition of a candidate to an existing team to assess the impact on dynamics before the recruitment decision.
+It is possible to simulate the addition of a candidate to an existing team to assess the impact on dynamics before making a recruitment decision.

 Does a low compatibility score disqualify a candidate?

 No. Compatibility is an indicator, not an absolute criterion.
-Certain distant profiles bring valuable cognitive diversity.
+Some distant profiles bring valuable cognitive diversity.
 The score guides reflection; it does not replace the manager's or recruiter's judgment.

-Would you like to analyze your teams' dynamics and guide your recruitment with a collective vision?
+Would you like to analyze your teams' dynamics and manage your recruitment with a collective vision?

 Request a demo